Aiven-Open/klaw/CONTRIBUTING.md

 ##### 3. Separate your description with a new line from the body
-If you add an body, add an empty line between your description to separate it from the body.
+If you add a body, add an empty line between your description to separate it from the body.
 This makes the message more readable.
-It also makes `git log --oneline` or `git shortlog` more useable.
+It also makes `git log --oneline` or `git shortlog` more usable.

-##### 4. Use an optional body to explain why, not how.
+##### 4. Use an optional body to explain why not how.
 You don't need to explain the code!
 The commit message has a changeset that contains this information.
 Use the body to explain _why_ you made a change.
 Not every commit needs to have a body.
 Often the code change itself is explanation enough.

 **⛔️ Don't**